 As a side note, the non-taxable half of a capital gain in a CCPC goes into its capital dividend account (CDA) which is another notional account.
 The money in the CDA can be paid out as a tax-free capital dividend.

 This “tax loophole” is going to be shut down with the splitting of the RDTOH into an eRDTOH and nRDTOH account.
-With this new legislation, only a ineligible dividend from a CCPC can now trigger a refund from tax paid into the nRDTOH account.
+With this new legislation, only an ineligible dividend from a CCPC can now trigger a refund from the tax paid into the nRDTOH account.

 As you can see above, integration is not perfect.